Amourspirit/XSD-to-AutoHotkey-or-CS/README.md

 If converting to AutoHotkey format then Mini-Framework for AutoHotkey is required.

+The latest binary can be download from the Latest_Binary folder. [here](https://github.com/Amourspirit/XSD-to-AutoHotkey-or-CS/raw/master/Latest_Binary/Xsdout.exe) is a link to the binary.

+It is recommended to place the **xsdOut.exe** binary file in your path such as your Windows folder.

 Command line options for xsdOut.exe

  -c, --classes       Generate Classes for this Schema